mozilla/ichnaea/docs/deploy.rst

 Docker images are published to https://hub.docker.com/r/mozilla/location.
-When the ``main`` branch is updated (such as when a pull request is merged), an image is uploaded with a label matching the commit hash, as well as the ``latest`` tag.
+When the ``main`` branch is updated (such as when a pull request is merged), an image is uploaded with a label matching the commit hash, such as ``082156a5a8714a0db0b78f7b405ced2153184c1b``, as well as the ``latest`` tag.
 This is deployed to the
 `stage deployment <https://location.stage.mozaws.net/>`_, and the deployed commit can be viewed at
 `/__version__ on stage <https://location.stage.mozaws.net/__version__>`_.